NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Related Work

 A complementary direction of research focuses on inference-time strategies to calibrate the diffusion process and improve the generation quality.
 Chen \emph{et al.}~\cite{importantnoisescheudler} show that default linear or cosine schedules leave a residual signal and propose schedule rescaling to close this train–test gap.
 WSNR Sampling~\cite{wsnr} refines the schedule to keep a constant weighted SNR across domains, boosting high-res fidelity.
+NAG~\cite{zhong2025mitigating} studies the schedule-vs-actual-noise drift in intermediate states, while we target resolution-induced conditioning miscalibration and performs training-free conditioning remapping.
 ScaleCrafter~\cite{scalecrafter} further introduces noise-dependent classifier-free guidance, lowering guidance in early noisy steps and increasing it later.
-Time-shifting~\cite{timeshifting} adjusts the sampling scheduler during inference to reduce exposure bias.
 High-order ODE solvers such as the DPM-Solver~\cite{dpm, dpmplus} shorten the sampling trajectory while preserving consistency.
-Our work is complementary, instead of modifying the global schedule or the sampler, we re-index the timestep embedding to {\em fool} the model into operating at the correct noise level for each resolution.
+Time-shifting~\cite{timeshifting} reduces exposure bias by reparameterizing the inference-time noise schedule, thereby changing the sampling trajectory to better match the learned denoising dynamics of the model.
+Our work is complementary; instead of modifying the global schedule or the sampler, we re-index the timestep embedding to {\em fool} the model into operating at the correct noise level for each resolution.